ApicaSystem/apica-ascent-helm/apica-ascent/README.md

 Depending on your requirements, you may want to host your storage in your own K8S cluster or create a bucket in a cloud provider like AWS.

 > Please note that cloud providers may charge data transfer costs between regions.
-It is important that the APICA.IO cluster be deployed in the same region where the S3 bucket is hosted
+It is important that the Ascent cluster be deployed in the same region where the S3 bucket is hosted

 #### 3.2.1 Create an access/secret key pair for creating and managing your bucket <a id="3-1-1"></a>

 Go to AWS IAM console and create an access key and secret key that can be used to create your bucket and manage access to the bucket for writing and reading your log files

-#### 3.2.2 Deploy the APICA.IO helm in gateway mode
+#### 3.2.2 Deploy the Ascent helm in gateway mode

 Make sure to pass your `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` and give a bucket name.
 The S3 gateway acts as a caching gateway and helps reduce API costs.
 Create a bucket in AWS s3 with a unique bucket name in the region where you plan to host the deployment.

 > You do not need to create the bucket, we will automatically provision it for you.
 Just provide the bucket name and access credentials in the step below.
 >
-> If the bucket already exists, APICA.IO will use it.
+> If the bucket already exists, Ascent will use it.
 Check to make sure the access and secret key work with it.
 Additionally, provide a valid amazon service endpoint for s3 else the config defaults to [https://s3.us-east-1.amazonaws.com](https://s3.us-east-1.amazonaws.com)

 ```bash
 helm install apica --namespace apica --set global.domain=apica.my-domain.com \